unspezifisch/portredirect/README.md

 ## Authentication & Certificate Verification

-PortRedirect-RS secures QUIC tunnels using auto-generated certificates and a PSK-based challenge-response system.
+PortRedirect secures QUIC tunnels using auto-generated certificates and a PSK-based challenge-response system.
 The client verifies the server’s certificate, while the server challenges the client to prove its identity with the shared PSK.

 ## Running Tests